Existence and non-existence of minimal graphic and $p$-harmonic functions: Non-existence for minimal graph equation

 \section{Non-existence for minimal graph equation}

 In order to prove Theorem \ref{bernstein} we need a uniform gradient estimate for the solutions of the minimal graph equation \eqref{mingraph}.
 Our proof follows closely the computations in \cite{DL} and \cite{RSS}.
+It is worth pointing out that the solutions in Theorem~\ref{bernstein} need not be bounded and that we do not assume the Ricci curvature being non-negative, therefore the gradient estimates in \cite[Theorem 1.1]{Spruck} and \cite[Theorem 4.1]{RSS} are not available as such in our setting.
 We begin by introducing some notation.

 We assume that $M$ is a complete non-compact $n$-dimensional Riemannian manifold whose Riemannian metric is given by $ds^2=\sigma_{ij}dx^i dx^j$ in local coordinates.
 Let $u\colon M \to \R$ be a solution to the minimal graph equation, i.e.